MicrosoftDocs/azure-devops-docs/docs/pipelines/languages/helm.md

 ## Define your CI build process using Helm

-We'll show you how to set up a continuous intergration workflow for your containerized application using Azure Pipelines and Helm.
+We'll show you how to set up a continuous integration workflow for your containerized application using Azure Pipelines and Helm.

 ## Prerequisites